 After what feels like months of being bathed in gray, the D.C. area is ready to turn pink.
-The annual cheery blossom blooms usher in spring, warmth and all things good, and this year will be no different.
+The annual cherry blossom blooms usher in spring, warmth and all things good, and this year will be no different.
 The experts expect peak bloom in late March/early April, and the official National Cherry Blossom Festival is slated for March 23-April 14 this year.
 It commemorates the close bond between the United States and Japan as exemplified in 1912, when Tokyo Mayor Yukio Ozaki gave the District more than 3,000 cherry trees.
 Learn about Japanese culture or the trees themselves, or just delight in their beauty at any of the following 12 family-friendly activities.

 Cherry Blossom Walking Tours with National Park Service Rangers

 There are several tours to choose from, but the little ones will be most interested in the Junior Ranger Activity Zone, where they can pick up a booklet to complete activities that will earn them a Junior Ranger badge and certificate.
 Other special programs during the festival include a 1.8-mile, two-hour Lantern Walk (March 23, 24, 30, 31 and April 6, 7, 13, 14 at 8 pm) among the Tidal Basin trees and a Pups ’n’ Petals Dog Walk (March 23 and 30, April 6 and 13 at 4 pm) that includes four-legged friends on leashes.